ColtonTrauCC/active-directory/README.md

 </p>

 <h1 align = "center">Installing and Configuring Active Directory in Microsoft Azure</h1>
-This lab demonstrates the steps I took to install Active Directory using Azure.
-I will be using this as the foundation for labs I will do in the future.
-I will be using two VMs on Azure that are on the same vnet.
-This particular lab will focus on just one of the VMs, which will be used to install Active Directory and configured to be the domain controller.
-The other VM will be used as a client that will join later in a future lab.
+This lab demonstrates how to install and configure Active Directory using Azure.
+We will be using two VMs on Azure that are on the same virtual network.
+One VM will be installed with Active Directory and configured to be the <b>Domain Controller</b> and other VM will be used as a <b>client</b>.

 <br />